Nixie tube: Legacy

 Citing dissatisfaction with the aesthetics of modern digital displays and a nostalgic fondness for the styling of obsolete technology, significant numbers of electronics enthusiasts have shown interest in reviving Nixies.
 Unsold tubes that have been sitting in warehouses for decades are being brought out and used, the most common application being in homemade digital clocks.
 During their heyday, Nixies were generally considered too expensive for use in mass-market consumer goods such as clocks.
-This recent surge in demand has caused prices to rise significantly, particularly for large tubes, making small-scale production of new devices again viable.
+This recent surge in demand has caused prices to rise significantly, particularly for large tubes, making small-scale production of new tubes financially viable.

 In addition to the tube itself, another important consideration is the relatively high-voltage circuitry necessary to drive the tube.
 The original 7400 series drivers integrated circuits such as the 74141 BCD decoder driver have long since been out of production and are rarer than NOS tubes.
-Only "Integral" in Belarus lists the 74141 and its Soviet equivalent, the K155ID1, is still in production.
+The 74141 is still available as NOS from various web suppliers and the Soviet equivalent, the K155ID1, is still in production.
 However, modern bipolar transistors with high voltage ratings are now available cheaply, such as MPSA92 or MPSA42.